2026 Rules

 The weighted scores will then be summed to provide a cumulative score, up to a maximum of 100.
 The team with the highest cumulative score will be declared the winner of that match.

-In the event of a tie, the winner will be determined by using, in order, the following tiebreakers:
+In the event of a tie, the winner will be determined using the following tiebreakers, in order:

-– If tied, the highest cumulative Implementation Plan and Recommendations scores;
+– If tied, the highest combined Implementation Plan and Recommendations scores,

-– If still tied, the highest cumulative Implementation Plan, Recommendations and Analysis and Development of Alternatives scores;
+– If still tied, the highest combined Implementation Plan, Recommendations, and Analysis and Development of Alternatives scores,

-– If still tied, the highest cumulative Implementation Plan, Recommendations, Analysis and Development of Alternatives and Question Period scores;
+– If still tied, the highest combined Implementation Plan, Recommendations, Analysis and Development of Alternatives, and Question Period scores,

 10.0 MATCH POINTS

-For purposes of determining the Competition’s divisional and overall rankings, a total of 11 match points will then be allocated to the two teams (based on the differential in their cumulative evaluation scores), on the following basis:
+For the purpose of determining the Competition’s divisional and overall rankings, a total of 11 match points will be allocated to the two teams based on the differential in their cumulative score:

 Total Score